Motion to Adorn

 And now, for those who can't see the image right this moment, there are some diagonal wooden planks.

-Is this a wall or a floor?
-So I want to actually bring up Anna started this.
-This particular thing.
+This is, is this a wall or a floor?
+So I want to actually bring up Anna started this, this particular thing.
+Anna started.

-Because what I wanted to say is, so
+That's right.
+Because what I wanted to say is,

 the slatting on the wall is diagonal, which is strange.
 That's why.